 By Chiara Spagnoli Gabardi

 The world is finally shifting to a plant-based lifestyle!
-More and more people are acknowledging the importance of going vegan with their diet, and many fashionistas are finally realising how cruel leather is, and are buying clothes made out of vegan materials such as vegan Cactus Leather.
+More and more people are acknowledging the importance of going vegan with their diet.
+Many fashionistas are finally realising how cruel leather is, and are buying clothes made out of vegan materials such as vegan cactus leather.

-In the past, there were plenty of justified critiques about ‘vegan leather’.
-It was basically just plastic!
-But nowadays, there is a wide selection of vegan textiles made out of plant-based fibers, such as Piñatex (Pineapple), Apple Skin, Orange Fibe, MuSkin (Mushrooms), and the Hana Plant (Agave), for example.
+In the past, there were plenty of justified critiques about ‘vegan leathers‘.
+They were all basically just plastic!
+But nowadays, there is a wider selection of vegan textiles made out of plant-based fibres, such as Piñatex (Pineapple), Apple Skin, Orange Fibe, MuSkin (Mushrooms), and the Hana Plant (Agave), for example.
 The newbie on the scene is one of our favourites: leather made from cactus fibre!

 How is cactus leather made?

-Vegan Cactus Leather is made in the Mexican state of Zacatecas, on the ranch of Adrián and Marte, where they grow the cactus plants naturally.
+The original vegan cactus leather is made in the Mexican state of Zacatecas, on the ranch of Adrián and Marte.
 The plant is completely organic, since no herbicides or pesticides are needed for it to grow.
-The selection is conscientious, because only the mature leaves of the cactus are removed to produce the fibre, making sure the rest of the plant isn’t harmed.
-Once the mature leaves are removed, they are left to dry under the sun for exactly three days.
+Only the mature leaves of the cactus are removed to produce the fibre, making sure the rest of the plant isn’t harmed.
+Once the mature leaves are removed, they’re left to dry under the sun for exactly three days.
 Then the raw material is processed with the company’s patented formula.

 This harvesting process occurs every 6 to 8 months, and the exceptional thing about the plant is it doesn’t need much water.
 Natural rainwater is enough!